GRCDEV/ArduSim/help/development.md

 ## 2 Packages structure

-The project in organized in packages.
-We suggest to enable the hierarchical presentation of packages in Eclipse to easily understand the project structure, which includes the following high level packages:
+The project in organized in packages, and follows the [Standard Directory Layout] (https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) of Maven..
+We suggest to enable the hierarchical presentation of packages in your IDE to easily understand the project structure, which includes the following high level packages:

-* **main.java.api**.
-This is the most important package for a developer, and it includes the following elements:
-    * *pojo*.
-Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in several coordinate systems, etc.
-    * *API.java*.
-Provides tools to interact with ArduSim, send and receive messages, control the UAVs, update the GUI or write data on files, etc (details provided down).
-    * *ProtocolHelper.java*.
-Class that must be extended to implement a new protocol, as explained later on.
-* **main**.
-This package includes the ArduSim code and the main method that runs the application (*Main.java*).
-The developer can inspect its contents, but it is not specially necessary to get into this package.
-* **resources**.
-This package includes resources used when ArduSim is used as a Simulator.
-The developer can create sub-packages for each protocol developed (see MBCAP protocol as example).
-* **libs** folder.
-This folder contains the libraries needed by ArduSim, and also the libraries added for implemented main.java.com.api.protocols (see Chemotaxis protocol as example).
+* **ArduSim**: Folder of the project.
+   * **Help**: Documentation Files that you are reading at the moment.
+   * **local-maven-repo**: Includes a .jar with basic funcionality for ArduSim, such as drawing on the screen, etc.
+   * **src**: All source files
-* **... (main.java.com.api.protocols packages)**
+      * **main**
+         * **Java**: all Java code
+         * **resources**: Files suchs as .fxml and parameter files
+      * **test**: follows the same sturcture as the Java folder but includes only (JUnit) tests.
+   * **target**: includes important files and java .class files after compilation.
+      * *arducopter*: SITL file for linux
+      * *arducopter.exe*: SITL file for Windows
+      * *ardusim.ini*: Parameter file for real experiments
+      * *copter.parm*: Parameter file for ArduCopter
+      * *speed.csv*: CSV file with speed for all the UAVs

+The source code package can be further divided into the following:
+* **ArduSim.src.main.java.com.**: Source code
+   * **api**: Code that can (and should) be used when developing a new protocol.
+All common things are present there suchs as: moving a UAV to a coordinate, creating a formation, communicating between UAVs, etc.
+   * **protocols**: The procotol package holds folders for each indivual protocol.
+For maintenance it is important that each procotol stays completly isolated from the other protocols.
+   * **setup**: This contains all the code of ArduSim (simulator/real) it self.
+Code in this package should only be touched by experience users of ArduSim, and should not be altered if you only want to develop a new protocol.
+   * **uavController**: Inside of this package there exisits code to let ArduSim comunicate with (the various) ArduCopter instances.
+As with the code in the setup package, this code should only by touched by experience users.

-Each new protocol must be selfcontained in an independent package.
+Each new protocol must be selfcontained in an independent package inside of the package *ArduSim.src.main.java.com.protocols*.
 This way, the protocol code will be fully independent from ArduSim code, making it easy to update ArduSim to a new version, and easily understandable for other programmers.
 It is only allowed to put files in a sub-package of the *resources* package, or in a sub-folder of the *libs* folder.

 Several main.java.com.api.protocols have been already included in ArduSim:

 * **Mission**.
-This protocol simply makes a group of multicopters to follow a planned main.java.com.protocols.mission.
+This protocol simply makes a group of multicopters to follow a planned mission.
 * **MBCAP**.
-It avoids collisions among multicopters that are following a planned main.java.com.protocols.mission, as explained in the article [A Distributed Approach for Collision Avoidance between Multirotor UAVs Following Planned Missions](https://doi.org/10.3390/s19102404), presented in the journal "SENSORS".
+It avoids collisions among multicopters that are following a planned mission, as explained in the article [A Distributed Approach for Collision Avoidance between Multirotor UAVs Following Planned Missions](https://doi.org/10.3390/s19102404), presented in the journal "SENSORS".
 * **MUSCOP**.
-It makes a swarm to follow a single main.java.com.protocols.mission stored in one of them (master), while keeping the formation stable.
+It makes a swarm to follow a single mission stored in one of them (master), while keeping the formation stable.
 Furthermore, the takeoff of all the multicopters is safe until forming up in flight.
 Work being presented in the paper "An UAV Swarm Coordination Protocol Supporting Planned Missions", in conference "28th International Conference on Computer Communications and Networks (ICCCN 2019)".
 Newest update also allows failure of any swarm element.
 * **Follow Me**.
 A swarm follows a multicopter that is manually controlled by a pilot, as presented in the article [Automatic system supporting multicopter swarms with manual guidance](https://doi.org/10.1016/j.compeleceng.2019.01.026), presented in the journal "Computers and Electrical Engineering".
 * **Vision** A single UAV equiped with a camera uses visual input to land on an Aruco-marker.
 The protocol makes a connection to a python script (available at https://github.com/dewub/vision_drone), this script handles all the image proccessing and ArduSim handles the movement of the UAV.
-More details are presented in the articale [Accurate Landing of Unmanned Aerial Vehicles Using Ground Pattern Recognition] (https://doi.org/10.3390/electronics8121532), presented in journal MDPI electronics.
+More details are presented in the article [Accurate Landing of Unmanned Aerial Vehicles Using Ground Pattern Recognition] (https://doi.org/10.3390/electronics8121532), presented in journal MDPI electronics.
-* **main.java.com.protocols.shakeup** A protocol that allows a swarm of UAVs to reconfigure while reducing the change of collison.
-Article submitted for DS-RT2020
+* **shakeup** A protocol that allows a swarm of UAVs to reconfigure while reducing the change of collison.
+More details can be found in our article [Toward secure, efficient, and seamless reconfiguration of UAV swarm formations ](https://www.researchgate.net/publication/344266456_Toward_secure_efficient_and_seamless_reconfiguration_of_UAV_swarm_formations)
-Other main.java.com.api.protocols are being implemented, and therefore they are not ready to be deployed on real multicopters:

-* **Chemotaxis**.
-Almost completed.
-Single multicopter.
-It enables a multicopter to dynamically move around an area looking for a hotspot using a sensor (e.g. heat on wildfires, pollution peaks,...).
+* **compareTakeOff** A protocol to compare various assignment algorithms in order to take off savely.

-Please, feel free to reuse code from this main.java.com.api.protocols while developing a new one.
-"Mission" is the better starting point for developing a protocol where all the multicopters must follow a planned main.java.com.protocols.mission, while "Follow Me" and "MUSCOP" are more adequate when developing a protocol for a swarm.
+Please, feel free to reuse code from any protocols while developing a new one.
+"Mission" is the better starting point for developing a protocol where all the multicopters must follow a planned mission, while "Follow Me" and "MUSCOP" are more adequate when developing a protocol for a swarm.

 ## 3 Application workflow

-As explained in section "[1 ArduSim architecture](#markdown-header-1-ardusim-architecture)", ArduSim can be run performing three (four but simulation GUI and CLi behaves simular) different roles.
+As explained in section "[1 ArduSim architecture](#1-ardusim-architecture)", ArduSim can be run performing three (four but simulation GUI and CLi behaves similar) different roles.
 The next diagram shows the timeline of ArduSim execution since it is started until if finishes.

-Rectangular boxes represent the functions included in section "[4 Protocol implementation](#markdown-header-4-protocol-implementation)" that must be implemented by the developer, while comments are automatic processes performed by ArduSim.
+Rectangular boxes represent the functions included in section "[4 Protocol implementation](#4-protocol-implementation)" that must be implemented by the developer, while comments are automatic processes performed by ArduSim.
 These functions are included in the ProtocolHelper.java class that the developer must extend in order to implement a new protocol.

 ![workflow](ArduSimworkflow.svg)

-ArduSim starts loading the implemented main.java.com.api.protocols and parsing the command line to know which role it will run.
+ArduSim starts loading the implemented protocols and parsing the command line to know which role it will run.

 ### 3.1 PC Companion